Cancer Detection Program

 Diabetes resources, screening, community and individual education, and support group are provided to the general public by a registered nurse.
 For more information, please call (334) 678-2800 and ask for the Diabetes Clinic.

-Tuberculin skin testing, sputum testing, and x-ray (if indicated) are available to anyone for diagnosis and treatment of tuberculosis.
+Tuberculin skin testing for individuals at high risk of developing tuberculosis.
+Sputum testing, and x-ray (if indicated) are available to anyone for diagnosis and treatment of tuberculosis.
 Medications are provided free of charge when indicated.
 For TB clinic hours, visit Clinical Services.

 This department investigates cases of reportable diseases and disease outbreaks, maintains surveillance of notifiable diseases, and answers questions about disease control and other health related events.
 To learn more about a particular disease/illness, visit the Center for Disease Control and Prevention's A-Z Index.